GOLF INSTRUCTION AND TRAINING COURSES

 Golf Swing Analysis Requirements

-If you purchase the golf swing analysis we will need a video of 3 golf swings with a 6-iron or 7-iron, and 3 golf swings with a driver.
-We also need a still picture or a medium close-up video of your grip while you are at the address position.
+You should also take a still picture or a medium close-up video of your grip while you are at the address position.

 Camera Set-up